microsoft/weblogic-on-azure/simple/README.md

 We will be using the fully managed PostgreSQL offering in Azure for this demo.
 Below is how we set it up.

 * Go to the [Azure portal](http://portal.azure.com).
-* Select Create a resource -> Databases -> Azure Database for PostgreSQL.
-In "How do you plan to use the service?" select "single server".
+* Select 'Create a resource'.
+In the search box, enter and select 'Azure Database for PostgreSQL'.
+Hit create.
+Select a single server.
 * The steps in this section use `<your suffix>`.
 The suffix could be your first name such as "reza".
 It should be short and reasonably unique, and less than 10 charracters in length.
 * Create and specify a new resource group named weblogic-cafe-db-group-`<your suffix>` .
 * Specify the Server name to be weblogic-cafe-db-`<your suffix>`.